Privacy Policy

 13. Do United States Residents Have Specific Privacy Rights?

-In Short: If you are a resident of California, Colorado, Connecticut, Delaware, Florida, Indiana, Iowa, Kentucky, Montana, New Hampshire, New Jersey, Oregon, Tennessee, Texas, Utah, or Virginia, you may have the right to request access to and receive details about the personal information we maintain about you and how we have processed it, correct inaccuracies, get a copy of, or delete your personal information.
+If you are a resident of California, Colorado, Connecticut, Delaware, Florida, Indiana, Iowa, Kentucky, Montana, New Hampshire, New Jersey, Oregon, Tennessee, Texas, Utah, or Virginia, you may have specific rights regarding your personal information under state data protection laws.

 Your Rights

-- Right to opt out of the processing of your personal data if it is used for targeted advertising, the sale of personal data, or profiling
+- Opt out of the processing of your personal data for targeted advertising, sale, or profiling

 How to Exercise Your Rights